 It was a bit of a plod up open slopes past the tor of North Ram’s Head and then to the summit.
 This was the view back to Kosciuszko.

 I arrived on Ram’s Head at the time of the final chairlift down to Thredbo.
 So I was in for a long trek back to our hotel.
 The direct route from Ram’s Head to the top of the lift was very rough and took me an hour.
 From there I could follow a motorable track or a walker’s trail.
 A further hour later I was back down and ready for a drink as I was fairly dehydrated by then.

-Day 2 – Mounts Twynham and Townsend and two more swims
+Day 2 – Mounts Twynam and Townsend and two more swims

-Today it was just Dan and I. Julie was going for a more leisurely walk looking for wild horses.
+It was just Dan and I today.
+Julie was going for a more leisurely walk looking for wild horses.
 Dan and I took the 50 minute drive around to Charlotte Pass.
 Charlotte Pass is only 8km away from Thredbo as that kookaburra flies, but it is 70km by road.
 We got to see the massive Lake Jindabyne which is used as a reservoir and the ski resort at Perisher.

 Today was even hotter than the previous day.
 It was in the upper 20s when we parked up at Charlotte Pass shortly after 9am.
 This would likely be the starting point if looking to do a trip around all five of the top summits in one.
 Even better, if transport could be arranged, would be a through walk from Charlotte Pass to Thredbo.

 The first stage involved a loss of 200m of elevation as a well-made path dropped through scattered snow gums to the Snowy River.